 What you’ll need to open an account

-Opening a new savings account shouldn’t take too much time but it’s a good idea to get organized first.
-Typically you’ll need the following; name, physical address, email address, date of birth, social security number, and a driver’s license or other valid ID.
+Opening a new savings account shouldn’t take too much time, but it’s still a good idea to get yourself a little organized first.
+Typically you’ll need; name, physical address, email address, date of birth, social security number, and a driver’s license or other valid ID.

-If you’ll be looking to link the account to other bank accounts, like a checking account, you’ll need to have the routing number and account number for those accounts too (unless it’s at the same bank).
+If you’ll be linking the account to other bank accounts, like a checking account, you’ll need to have the routing number and account number for those accounts too (unless it’s at the same bank).

-Some banks require minimum deposits to open an account, but some don’t.
+Some banks might require minimum deposits to open an account, but some don’t.
 You’ll want to compare different offers as you shop around and figure out what makes sense for you.

 Once you’ve set up your account, don’t just let it sit there!
 Make sure you’re making regular contributions.
 You can do this through automatic transfers from your checking account or you can set up direct deposit through work.
 You can even elect to have some of your paycheck go to your checking account and some go to your savings account – there are a lot of options.

 The key is to find a method that works for you where you can regularly set aside money and not be tempted to spend it on things other than your specific goals.
+You CAN do it!

 Alternatives to savings accounts

-We should also mention that savings accounts aren’t the only game in town if you want to get a little more out of your money than what a checking account offers.
+Savings accounts aren’t the only game in town if you want to get more from your money.

 • Money Market Account – Money market accounts are similar to savings accounts.
 They offer higher interest rates compared to checking accounts but are also not intended for day-to-day use (restricted to six monthly withdrawals/transfers).
 Often banks will require higher minimum balances for money market accounts.